Quansight-Labs/quansight-labs-site/posts/2019/06/python-library-function-usage.md

 The command comes with several options that can be useful for filtering the results. `--exclude-dirs` is used to exclude directories from counts (e.g. `tests` directory or `site-packages` directory) within a repository.
-This option reveals the use of a given namespace in tests as opposed to within the library. `--extensions` is by default all python files `.py` but can also include jupyter notebooks `.ipynb` showing us how users use a namespace in an interactive context.
+This option reveals the use of a given namespace in tests as opposed to within the library. `--extensions` is by default all python files `*.py` but can also include jupyter notebooks `*.ipynb` showing us how users use a namespace in an interactive context.
+Unsurprisingly this work found that many jupyter notebooks in repositories have syntax errors.

+While not the focus of this post, an additional script is provided in the repository `dependant-packages.py`.
+This script is used to populate the `data/numpy-whitelist.ini` file with repositories that depend on numpy.
+This would not be possible without the [libraries.io api](https://libraries.io/api).
+It is a remarkable project which deserves more attention.

 # Results

-The table below summarizes the findings of namespace usage within all `.py` files, all `.py` files excluding ones within test directories (`tests`, `test`), and only jupyter notebook `.ipynb` files.
+The table below summarizes the findings of namespace usage within all `*.py` files, all `*.py` files excluding ones within test directories (`tests`, `test`), and only jupyter notebook `*.ipynb` files.
 All of the results are provided as `csv` files.
+It is important to note that the `inspect_api.py` script gets much more detail than is included in the `csv` files and there is plenty of additional work that could be done with this tool for general python ast analysis.

 <table>
 <tr>